eMedicine Specialties > Endocrinology > Multiple Endocrine Disease and Miscellaneous Endocrine Disease

 • Fluconazole is preferred, because it does not inhibit steroidogenesis and is less frequently associated with the development of hepatitis.
 It is, however, an expensive medication.

 • This disorder usually is gradual and permanent, and oral calcium and vitamin D usually are adequate therapy.
-Doses of vitamin D range from 50,000-100,000 U/d.
+Doses of vitamin D range from 50,000-100,000 U/day.
 Calcitriol (1,25-dihydroxy D) is a better choice physiologically, but it is more expensive.
 Other vitamin D synthetic analogues also are suitable for replacement, but cost again must be considered.

 • In cases in which there is coexisting malabsorption, tetany may occur and IV calcium gluconate and magnesium may be necessary.